alexanderbarnhill/animal-clean/README.md

 **ANIMAL--CLEAN automatically looks for the `SLURM_JOB_ID` environment variable to determine if the script is being run in slurm.
 In this case, the `cluster` settings are used.**
 **_ONlY RELEVANT FOR DATA SETUP_**
 ## Species Configuration
+The species configurations are based on the settings used in [ANIMAL-SPOT](https://github.com/ChristianBergler/ANIMAL-SPOT).

 The species [configurations](configuration/species) are available for
 - [Pygmy pipistrelle](configuration/species/bat.yaml)